 Our body is made up of trillions of cells.
 These cells begin as stem cells which then replicate and mature into many different types of cells in the body.
 Hematopoietic stem cells give rise to all of the blood cells in our body.
-For regenerative pain purposes, however, we use a different type of stem cell called mesenchymal stem cells.
+For regenerative pain purposes, however, there is a different type of stem cell called mesenchymal stem cells.
 These mesenchymal stem cells have the ability to help the body repair itself.
 Mesenchymal stem cells communicate with other damaged cells through a process called “paracrine signaling”.
 This paracrine signaling process directs and controls the natural regeneration or healing process in our bodies.
-Nashville Stem Cell Therapy utilizes these mesenchymal stem cells to help the body naturally repair itself.
-Our Nashville Stem Cell Therapy provides a natural source to help with pain and various disease processes.
+Nashville Regenerative Therapy utilizes a multitude of regenerative cells to help the body naturally repair itself.
+Our Nashville Regenerative Therapy provides a natural source to help with pain and various disease processes.

-There are multiple ways that mesenchymal stem cells can be collected in order to inject or infuse into your body.
-Stem cells are collected from four sources for the purpose of regenerative therapy.
-These four sources include bone marrow, adipose tissue, amniotic fluid and umbilical cord blood.
+There are multiple ways that mesenchymal stem cells and other regenerative helper cells can be collected in order to inject or infuse into the body.
+Stem cells are generally collected from four sources for the purpose of regenerative therapy.
+These four sources include bone marrow, adipose tissue, amniotic fluid and umbilical cord (blood vs. Wharton’s Jelly).

 1. Stem cells can be extracted from your bone marrow.
 This technique involves puncturing a needle through your bone and extracting the marrow.
 The marrow is then filtered to get the stem cells.

 2. Stem cells can be extracted from your adipose tissue.
 This technique involves using a needle to remove fat cells from your body.
 The fat cells are then filtered to obtain stem cells.
 Both bone marrow aspirate and adipose derived fat stem cells can be a painful and time consuming process.
 The stem cell count from both of these methods is variable.
 The cell count varies according to the patient’s age, health, and technique of the provider extracting the stem cells.